ChurchTrac Logo

 Printing a Single Check

-To print just one check, click on the transaction associated with the check you want to print.
+To print just one check, select the transaction associated with the check you want to print.
 There is a "Print Check" button at the bottom of the following window.

 Print one check